nabto/traffic-shaping-router/README.md

 # traffic shaping router

 The Traffic shaping router is a linux router designed to emulate different network behaviour for the purpose of testing software.
-The router requires that traffic in the iptables INPUT and FORWARD chains is sent to the NFQUEUE number 0:
+The router is based on iptables, which takes all packets directly from the network interfaces, and sends them through a series of chains which can change packets and make decisions on where to send packets.
+Iptables uses 5 main chains, PREROUTING applies DNAT as the first chain when a packet is received on an interface.
+A routing decision is then made whether the packet is destined for the loacl host or is to be forwarded to another interface.
+Packets for the local host is send to the INPUT chain whereas packets for other hosts is send to the FORWARD chain.
+These chains can then apply firewall rules where unwanted packets can be dropped, and wanted packets can be passed on.
+Packets originating from the local host is send to the OUTPUT chain which can perform similar firewall actions.
+When a packet leaves the OUTPUT or FORWARD chains, they are sent to the POSTROUTING chain which applies SNAT before sending it out on the network interface.

+The router works by forwarding all packets coming into the INPUT and FORWARD chains to the user space by using nf queue.
+This means the firewall rules applied to these two chains should put packets into the nf queue (the router uses queue number 0).
+The commands for applying these rules is shown here:

 ```
 iptables -A FORWARD -j NFQUEUE --queue-num 0